Produce

 8-12 months

 Wash, peel, core, and slice apples.
 Treat with ascorbic acid or lemon juice to prevent browning.
-Pack in freezer-safe bags or containers, removing as much air as possible.
+Pack in airtight freezer bags or containers.

 Signs of Spoilage

-• Significant discoloration beyond normal browning of cut surfaces
+• Brown discoloration (beyond normal oxidation of cut surfaces)

 Room Temperature Safety